Retrieval-Reasoning Large Language Model-based Synthetic Clinical Trial Generation: Ethical Considerations

 \section{Ethical Considerations}

-\paragraph{Potential Risks} The use of LLMs for clinical data generation may introduce biases from the training data, which could lead to skewed or inaccurate synthetic trials that misrepresent certain patient populations or treatment outcomes.
-Finally, reliance on synthetic data might impact the robustness of downstream clinical research if real-world complexities are not adequately captured.
+\paragraph{Potential Risks.} Using LLMs to generate clinical trial data carries potential risks.
+Biases present in the LLM’s training data could lead to synthetic trials that misrepresent certain patient populations or treatment outcomes.
+Furthermore, over-reliance on synthetic data might reduce the robustness of models if important real-world complexities are not captured by the generated trials.
+It is crucial to continually validate model performance on genuine clinical data and to use synthetic data as a supplement rather than a replacement for real-world evidence.

-\paragraph{Use of AI Assistants} We employed ChatGPT as a writing assistant for polishing the text after our initial composition, and for providing comments for our code.